5 Major Toxins to Avoid in Personal Care Products and How to Switch

 - Start with identifying your most used products, those items you use everyday.

 - Check them against the two sources listed above or go through the ingredients yourself.

 - Decide which you would like to continue using, and those you want to ditch.

 - Next, either throw them out, or do like I did and take the more economical route by using the up and replacing them as they run out.

 - Now, move on to lesser used items and go from there.

-The great thing is you don’t have to do this every time you shop.
-Once you identify a few brands and items you trust, you can buy them without checking apps or even thinking about it.
+The great thing is, you don’t have to do this every time you shop.
+Once you identify a few brands or items you trust, you can buy them without a second thought.

 There is a lot to consider before trying to start your family, and toxins is one of them.
 Working with a health coach – especially one who has made these changes – will help you determine the right changes for you, and how to go about them!

 Email me at email@example.com to schedule your free Discovery Call and see if health coaching is a good fit for you.